If you think you might benefit from a smart assistant helping your team but you aren’t sure how to evaluate it, then you’ve come to the right place.

 - Give it a name (e.g. “Bot test task”)

 To see the helper bot in action: check your email, you will have received an email about the remaining estimate.
 This is the helper bot letting you know there is something you have to do.
 If any of your team members enter a task without a remaining estimate it will follow them up as well.

 In general, stratejos will attempt to assist the individual team member directly.
 However, if the amount of missing or incorrect information exceeds a certain threshold or a team member hasn’t followed best practice after several reminders then things will be escalated to their project manager.

 Seeing the intelligence engine and risk analytics

-Stratejos helps you visualise, quantify and understand risks on a project or release as they happen.
-To see how this works, we’ll see how the task without a remaining estimate has effected things.
+Stratejos helps you visualize, quantify and understand risks on a project or release as they happen.
+To see how this works, we’ll see how the task created without a remaining estimate has effected things.